-While all of them can run in ModelSim, the last two are very comprehensive tests and should normally be run only in the FPGA hardware in full speed mode.
+While all of them can run in ModelSim, the last two are comprehensive and very long tests which should normally be run only on an FPGA hardware in full speed mode.

-"hello_world.asm" source is written to allow the test bench "cpu\toplevel\test_top.sv" to exercise various interrupt modes.
+"hello\world.asm" is written to allow test bench "cpu\toplevel\test\top.sv" to exercise various interrupt modes.
 It contains interrupt handlers and logging for the test bench to run the following cases: